 nzFarms is a specialist website presenting the most comprehensive selection of farms and agricultural businesses on the market across NZ.
 At this time it features around 5,000 listings for all types of farms and agricultural land as well as over 11,000 lifestyle properties.

 Prime Commercial is a specialist website presenting the most comprehensive selection of commercial property for purchase or lease on the market across NZ.
 At this time it features over 27,000 listings for all types of properties – retail, commercial, industrial and investment properties.

 Prime Business is a specialist website presenting the most comprehensive selection of businesses for sale on the market across NZ.
 At this time it features over 4,300 listings for all types of businesses – retail, tourism, wholesale as well as franchise opportunities.
 The web business of Realestate.co.nz site is the most comprehensive real estate web operation in NZ, currently hosting over 110,000 listings, covering this portfolio of residential property for sale and rent, commercial property for sale and lease, rural properties and farms, as well as businesses for sale.
-With a subscriber base of over 1,000 offices, the company represents over 95% of all listings from licensed real estate agents in NZ.
+With a subscriber base of over 1,000 offices, the company represents over 97% of all listings from licensed real estate agents in NZ.
 The full NZ Property Report for April 2013 can be downloaded here (1.2MB pdf document).
 Additionally the raw data is accessible here as an Excel spreadsheet enabling anyone to analyse the raw data and establish any trends or observations.
 Usage rights are governed under attribution to the source of the data being Realestate.co.nz.
 The next NZ Property Report for May 2013 will be published on this website on 3rd June 2013 at 10am.

 By Paul McKenzie, Marketing Manager, Realestate.co.nz